 Did you know that happy people give more to charity?

 That’s pretty important information for you to have as a fundraiser.
-Harvard Business School produced a working paper called Feeling Good About Giving, which showed, “…happier people give more and giving makes people happier.”
+Harvard Business School produced a working paper called Feeling Good About Giving, which showed:

 And doesn’t it make sense that happy people would want to be around other happy people?
 So if you’re happy, it’s more likely that your donors will want to be around you.
-That’s huge for major gift fundraising.
+That’s huge for major gift and capital campaign fundraising.

-In case you were looking for more of my traditional fundraising ideas, here are some of my favorite year-end posts:
+In case you were looking for more of my traditional fundraising ideas, here are some of my favorite year-end posts and guides:

-So what are some of your year-end / new year goals?
+So what are some of your year-end and/or New Year goals?
 Share them in the comments.